WANTED: Service Dog Trainers & Assistants!

 • The handler’s supervisor must represent the facility in formally authorizing the presence of the facility dog in the selected setting.

-• A Facility Dog with the certified handler has access rights only when working directly with the client in the authorized work setting.
+• The certified Facility Dog team has access rights only when working directly with the client in the authorized work setting.
 The handler will be provided with a laminated ID card with photo and names of the dog and partner.
 The dog must wear a logo cape, harness, or backpack while in the work setting.

 • that the dog can remain calm and display good social behavior while interacting with a variety of people in different environments.